dankamongmen/notcurses/doc/man/man1/notcurses-ncreel.1.md

 # DESCRIPTION

-**notcurses-planereel** generates a panelreel to experiment with.
+**notcurses-planereel** generates a ncreel to experiment with.
 With the program open, press 'a' to create a new tablet, or 'd' to delete the focused tablet (if one exists). 'q' quits at any time.